Vision Support Service

 The Vision Support Service provides support for children and young people with a visual impairment from birth to 19 years of age in a variety of educational settings.
 We provide support for babies within the home and work in nurseries and pre-school settings, mainstream and special schools.
 We support the Local Authority in carrying out its statutory functions and responsibilities in relation to children and young people with a visual impairment.

-• Faye Commander is the Lead Consultant Teacher and manages the service, and works 4 days a week
+• Faye Commander is the Lead Consultant Teacher and manages the service, and works 3 days a week (in addition, she works for Exhall Grange Specialist School one day a week as their lead VI teacher)

-• Luci Geapin – full time • Helen Newman – 4 days per week • Marie Smith – 1 day per week • Nita Walker – 1 day per week • Jane Sanderson – Strategic Lead
+• Luci Geapin – full time • Helen Newman – 4 days per week • Marie Smith – 1 day per week • Dawn Vickerstaff – 2 days per week • Jane Sanderson – Strategic Lead

 We also have a teaching assistant on secondment from Exhall Grange School for 2 days per week.
 Once your child has been assessed and placed on the VSS caseload you will be allocated a named QTVI.